-Data/parameter ID BGTA 4 Data / Parameter: Project technology description Data unit: NA Description: The detailed description of the project technology (including both biodigester and biogas stove) shall include as a minimum: manufacturer name (if applicable), product name (if applicable), technology type, capacity characteristics (e.g., volume of digester), continuous useful energy output demonstration, rated thermal efficiency of biogas stove, any performance certifications from national standards body or certification body recognised by national standards body also shall be provided.
-Any of the following sources shall be used: Source of data: Manufacturer specifications Certifications by national standards body or an appropriate certification party recognised by national standards body Commercial guarantee Technical reports from the installer Professional opinion or expert opinion is not accepted as a source for this parameter.
-For any information not available at the time of validation, validating VVB shall include a FAR.
-Any comment: Project developer shall provide this information to verifying VVB before completion of $1^{\rm st}$ verification report.
+Data/parameter ID BGTA 4 Data / Parameter: Project technology description Data unit: NA Description: The detailed description of the project technology (including both biodigester and biogas stove) shall include as a minimum: manufacturer name (if applicable), product name (if applicable), technology type, capacity characteristics (e.g., volume of digester14), continuous useful energy output demonstration, rated thermal efficiency of biogas stove Any performance certifications from national standards body or certification body recognised by national standards body also shall be provided.
+Source of data: Any of the following sources shall be used: Manufacturer specifications Certifications by national standards body or an appropriate certification party recognised by national standards body Commercial guarantee Technical reports from the installer Professional opinion or expert opinion is not accepted as a source for this parameter.
+Any comment: For any information not available at the time of validation, validating VVB shall include a FAR.
+Project developer shall provide this information to verifying VVB before completion of 1 st verification report.
 No issuance shall be requested for project technologies for which the project technology details are not verified by the verifying VVB prior to completion of verification report.

-Data/parameter ID BGTA 5 Data / Parameter: Expected technical life of project technology.
-Data unit: Operating hours (e.g., "5,500 hours") or time period (e.g., "ten years").
-Description: The expected technical life of an individual project technology shall be defined in the PDD.
-Fixed and recorded at the time of registration or distribution.
-Source of data: Any of the following sources shall be used: - Manufacturer specifications
+Data/parameter ID BGTA 5 Data / Parameter: Expected technical life of project technology Data unit: Operating hours (e.g., "5,500 hours") or time period (e.g., "ten years") Description: The expected technical life of an individual project technology shall be defined in the PDD.
+Source of data: Fixed and recorded at the time of registration or distribution Any of the following sources shall be used: Manufacturer specifications Certification by national standards body or an appropriate certification party recognised by national standards body Commercial guarantee or Guarantee from the installer Field studies from similar project/technology.

-$^{14}$ A technical measure to ensure that the gas holding capacity of the biodigester is sufficiently large to capture the biogas during periods of non-usage.
+14 A technical measure to ensure that the gas holding capacity of the biodigester is sufficiently large to capture the biogas during periods of non-usage.
 A justification to demonstrate compliance with this requirement pertaining to the biogas digester size shall be included in the PDD.